AdityaSingh97/AdityaSingh97/README.md

 I'm Ravindra Aditya Singh, A software engineer who specializes in distributed systems, machine learning and cybersecurity.
 That sounds like a tall order but I have spent my years in academia and professional settings such as Adobe, Shell honing these skills.

+I have approximately 3 years of experience in professional settings with my experience focusing on backend and machine learning in specific with a wider focus on cybersecurity as well.

 You will find my project repositories below along with some passion projects.
+I have pinned the important projects and created Readmes for each of them.
+I also have detailed articles on my website:

+          www.ravindraadityasingh.com

 Feel free to reach out to me if you have any questions.